danvalero/AzureOSSDBLabs/Azure Database for PostgreSQL Single Server/12 Install and setup PgBouncer connection pooling service for Azure Database for PostgreSQL server Single Server/readme.md

 **Introduction**

-During this lab, you will learn how to install and setup pgbouncer connection pooling service for Azure Database for PostgreSQL
+During this lab, you will learn how to install and setup PgBouncer connection pooling service for Azure Database for PostgreSQL

 **Objectives**

 After completing this lab, you will be able to:

-- Install pgbouncer service on an Ubuntu VM.
+- Install PgBouncer service on an Ubuntu VM.
-- Setup and Configure pgbouncer service for connection pooling with Azure Database for PostgreSQL.
+- Setup and configure PgBouncer service for connection pooling with Azure Database for PostgreSQL.
-- Connect to Azure PostgreSQL service using pgbouncer.
+- Connect to Azure PostgreSQL service using PgBouncer.
 - Understand how to check the Pool and Stats Information.

 **Considerations**